apache/arrow-adbc/csharp/test/Drivers/Interop/FlightSql/readme.md

 The environment variable `FLIGHTSQL_TEST_CONFIG_FILE` must be set to a configuration JSON file for the tests to execute.
 If it is not, the tests will show as passed with an output message that they are skipped.
 A template configuration file can be found in the Resources directory.

 ## Configuration
+Multiple data sources can support a Flight SQL interface.
+The configuration file supports targeting multiple data sources simultaneously.
+To use multiple data sources, you can configure comma delimited names in:

+- The `testEnvironments` field in the configuration file
+- The `FLIGHTSQL_TEST_ENV_NAMES` environment variable

+If neither is specified, the first configured environment is used.

 ## Data
-This project contains a SQL script to generate Flight SQL data in the `resources/FlightSqlData.sql` file.
+This project contains SQL scripts to generate Flight SQL data in the `sqlFile` file specified for each environment.
 This can be used to populate a table in your Flight SQL instance with data.

 The tests included assume this script has been run.